 - Federal Pell Grant -- very limited amount of funding

 - Scholarships -- generally not eligible (contact the Scholarship Center for details)

 - Work study -- generally not eligible (contact the Student Employment Center for details)

 2. Loan Proration

-	Undergraduate students in their graduating year with fewer than three quarters of remaining study in their degree program, must have the Federal Direct Subsidized and Unsubsidized Loans prorated.
-Required coursework of fewer than three quarters fewer 12 credits in a quarter may bring lower loan eligibility.
+Undergraduate students in their graduating year with fewer than three quarters of remaining study in their degree program, must have the Federal Direct Subsidized and Unsubsidized Loans prorated, and may bring lower loan eligibility.

 Loan Proration Examples

 - Annual loan eligibility is prorated to $2,500 from $7,500 for one quarter of 12 credits of remaining study.